laur89/awesome-stars/README.md

 ## Lua

+- [folke/which-key.nvim](https://github.com/folke/which-key.nvim) - 💥   Create key bindings that stick.
+WhichKey is a lua plugin for Neovim 0.5 that displays a popup with possible keybindings of the command you started typing.
 - [LazyVim/LazyVim](https://github.com/LazyVim/LazyVim) - Neovim config for the lazy
 - [akinsho/bufferline.nvim](https://github.com/akinsho/bufferline.nvim) - A snazzy bufferline for Neovim
 - [jbyuki/ntangle.nvim](https://github.com/jbyuki/ntangle.nvim) - literate programming for neovim